SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 ### Example 4: Improve on what you've done in the past

 So you're out of ideas, and you start to run some simple brute-force.
-But you're clever, because you know the target tends to use the symbol "`$`" somewhere inside the password, and you optimize your mask for this.
+But you're clever, because you know the target tends to use the symbol "`$`" somewhere inside the Value, and you optimize your mask for this.
 Let's start with an example not using the hashcat brain:

 ```
 $ ./hashcat -m 6211 hashcat_ripemd160_aes.tc -a 3 -1 ?l?d$ ?1?1?1?1?1?1